Britney Spears Fans Unearth Mysterious Untagged ‘Domination’ Promo Photo

 — Eric Alper ???? (@ThatEricAlper) January 4, 2019

-When Spears and Asghari attended the Daytime Beauty Awards in September, Spears’ quick departure after a brief red carpet appearance sparked concern.
+When Spears and Asghari attended the Daytime Beauty Awards in September, the singer’s quick departure after a brief red carpet appearance sparked concern.
 Fans suggested that Spears looked exhausted and speculated their her mental health was in decline — a sentiment that was also expressed after she debuted a new look the same month.

-Per The Daily Mail, Spears’ mother, Lynne, suggested in September that the pop star is happy and doing well.
+Per the Daily Mail, Spears’ mother, Lynne, suggested in September that the pop star is happy and doing well.
 She remained tight-lipped on other matters related to her daughter, although she did reveal that she is a fan of Asghari.

 Spears hasn’t released new music since her 2016 album, Glory.
-Although she was working on her next studio album, she put it on hold following her father’s health issues, and it’s unclear when she if and when she will return to working on it.
+Although she was working on her next studio album, she put it on hold following her father’s health issues, and it’s unclear if or when she will return to working on it.

 Delivered To Your INBOX